rdpunder/LSPS/README.md

 * **02Scores**: Compute the scores for each forecast method of step 1 under the scoring rules for which MCS *p*-values are to be calculated.
 * **03MCS**: Apply the MCS procedure, relying on the R package MCS by [Bernardi and Catania (2018)](https://doi.org/10.1504/IJCEE.2018.091037), to the scores from step 2 and calculate the percentages and ratios reported in **Table 2**.

 Specific details per application are given below.
+In each folder, we have also provided a `.txt` ReadMe file summarizing the steps for reproduction (e.g. `ReadMe_RISK_MANAGEMENT.txt`).
 The computation time of individual files can be found in `ComputationTimePerFile.xlsx`.
 Intermediate results are provided as `.xlsx`, `.npy` and `.Rdata` files.

 **Dependencies**: Code is written in Python unless we build on existing R code.
 * Install Python dependencies with `pip install -r requirementsLocal.txt` (only freezing local dependencies).
 The package `mpi4py` requires an MPI implementation for which we use `Open MPI 4.1.5`, which can be installed via `brew install openmpi` on macOS.
 The main scripts can also be executed sequentially without `mpi4py` by commenting out the corresponding import statements in the main files.
 In that case, run `python3 mainfile.py` instead of `mpirun -n 16 python3 mainfile.py` (for each of the mainfiles listed below) when using a computer with 16 cores.
 For parallel computation on a computing cluster we refer to *Remark 1*.